Soon the days will get shorter, the temperatures will fall, and we will want to snuggle into our wintertime routines.

 - Even though we turn the clocks back and our days get shorter this isn’t the time to forgo your workout.
 It’s time to join a gym, walk the mall, or find a new home for the clothes that are using your treadmill as a closet.

-- If it’s going to be pie, try making pumpkin pie with artificial sweetener, egg whites, and low-fat milk.
-And of course, just have one piece.
+- If it’s going to be pie, try making pumpkin pie with stevia, egg whites, and low-fat milk.
+And of course, watch your portion size.
+Even better, when making desserts, make them in mini bite sized portions!

 - Apples are not just for pies…they make a perfect snack right off the tree.
 Now is the time to visit one of the many apple orchards and bring a bag of freshly picked apples home to enjoy.

 - Soups are great in the fall and can add an array of fall harvest vegetables to your diet.
-Clear broths are always the best.
+Clear broths tend to be the healthiest.
+Or try replacing cream in your typical soup with cashews blended with vegetable stock!

 - Go light with the potatoes and meat in fall time favorite stews.

-- Avoid the binge eating at football games.
-Measure baked not fried snacks out in 100 calorie bags and never bring the whole bag of snacks to the sofa when watching the game on TV.
+- Avoid mindless eating at football games.
+Measure baked (not fried) snacks out in 100 calorie bags and never bring the whole bag of snacks to the sofa when watching the game on TV.

 Keep in mind that as the weather changes, so should your routines.
 Your Fall/Winter lifestyle will look different than your Spring/Summer one so stay in tune with the changing seasons and keep working toward a healthy lifestyle all year round.